-Intuitively, concealability requires that for each sequence containing secret events (including an $s$-revealing sequence $\lambda_s$), there should exist a sequence that contains no secret event in a system, such that they can be observationally indistinguishable following defensive actions.
-In this case, a defender can manipulate actual observations and make the sequence without secret event appear feasible to the eavesdropper.
-The first condition requires that, as the interface of the system, the string-based defensive function should be able to react to every observable sequence of events that can be generated by the system, such that defensive actions (replacements, or insertions, or deletions) can be utilized.
-In other words, in order to retain the privacy of a system, for each $s$-revealing sequence $\lambda_s$, the corresponding defensive actions should include a feasible one that does not disclose the occurrence of the secret event as described in the second condition of Definition 6.
-Furthermore, for the sake of maintaining accuracy and completeness of defensive actions, the last part of the second condition guarantees that for each subsequent activity, defensive actions can retain the concealment of the occurrence of secret events indefinitely.
-If both conditions are satisfied, one says that concealability of the system can be enforced by a $C$-enforceable string-based defensive function.
+The first condition requires that, as the interface of the system, the defensive function should be able to react to every observable sequence of events that can be generated by the system, such that defensive actions (deletions, insertions, or replacements) can be utilized.
+In other words, in order to retain the privacy of a system, for each $s$-revealing sequence $\lambda_s$, the corresponding defensive actions should include a feasible one that does not disclose the occurrences of the secret events as described in the second condition.
+Furthermore, for the sake of maintaining accuracy and completeness of defensive actions, the last part of the second condition guarantees that, for each subsequent activity, defensive actions can retain the concealment of the occurrences of the secret events indefinitely.
+If both conditions are satisfied, the concealability of the system can be enforced by a $C$-enforcing defensive function.

-\begin{definition} Given a system $G$ and its generated language $L(G)$, $G$ is said to be $C$-enforcing w.r.t. a natural projection $P$ and a set of secret events $E_{S}$ if there exists a $C$-enforceable string-based defensive function $D^*$. \end{definition}
+\begin{definition} Given a system $G$ and its generated language $L(G)$, $G$ is said to be $C$-enforceable w.r.t. $P$ and $E_{S}$ if there exists a $C$-enforcing defensive function $D$. \end{definition}